3.2. Senate and University Council Structure

 The following describes Kennesaw State University’s current standing committees including their make-up and their purpose.
 The make-up of these committees consists of Teaching Faculty (TF), Administrators (AD), Staff (SF), and Students (SD).
 Elections for Faculty Senate and University Council Standing committees will be held in November for the next academic year.
 The outgoing chair of each committee will be responsible for forwarding election results to the Vice President/President elect of the Faculty Senate.
 Each Standing Committee will meet at least once by September to elect a chair.
-The chair of each committee will collect finalized committee membership information and forward a completed membership list to the Vice President/President elect of the Faculty Senate by no later than the last week of September.
-Every year by May 1, each committee chair will send to the Vice President/President elect of the Faculty Senate either a report of the activities of the committee for the year, the committee’s meeting minutes from the year, or a link to a website containing this information.
+The chair of each committee will collect finalized committee membership information and forward a completed membership list to the Vice President/President elect of the Faculty Senate by no later than the last week of September..
+Every year by May 1, each committee chair will send to the Vice President/President elect of the Faculty Senate the information required by the Annual Reprot Form for University Standing Committees.

 Accountability of the Standing Committees

 Failure of a standing committee to submit the required information may result in the dissolution of that committee.
 In addition, violations of the policies and procedures outlined for each Standing Committee should be referred to the Faculty Senate Vice President/President elect for further deliberation, consideration, and recommendation for corrective actions by the Faculty Senate and/or University Council.
 If a committee is deemed no longer necessary, a recommendation to dissolve the committee will be forwarded from the appropriate senate body to the official that committee reports to for approval and continued action.